 3. Invalid or Incomplete Schema

-The schema exists but contains errors — missing required fields, wrong data types, or invalid values.
-Google ignores invalid schema entirely, so even a small error means no rich results.
+The schema exists but contains errors: missing required fields, wrong data types, or invalid values.
+Both Google and AI engines ignore invalid schema entirely, so even a small error means you're invisible.

 Common errors we find: